rootkovska/rootkovska.github.io/_posts/2015-08-24-Integrity.md

 Finally there's the distribution problem: github, as far as I know, is a single administration, probably buying storage around the world, using the commercial part of the legal framework.
-As far as I don't replicate this git repo on another Autonomous System, one Cease&Desist letter, a bunch of gunmen (with uniforms or not), or a trecherous IT Guy working at GitHub, could make it disappear.
+As far as I don't replicate this git repo on another Autonomous System, one Cease&Desist letter, a bunch of gunmen (with uniforms or not), or a trecherous guy working at GitHub, could make it disappear.
-But if I do, If I setup a complex VPN Empire made out of Tor, I2P, Freenet, OpenVPN, CiscoWhatever, etc, I get the gunmen at home - ex: Kim.Com, Aaron Swartz, etc - because of my Advanced Digital Pedoterrosatanism.
+But if I do, If I setup a complex VPN Empire made out of Tor, I2P, Freenet, OpenVPN, CiscoWhatever, etc, I get the gunmen at home - ex: Kim.Com, Aaron Swartz, SilkRoad, BitCoin, etc - because of my Advanced Digital Depoterrosatanism.

 You go on My tube and you'll find me dancing Froggin Molly with a 'Usual Suspect' t-shirt.
 And I swear (without gpg): it was me, in 2010, after the cops came to my house, and I realised that